sashachack/crypto_trading/README.md

 # crypto_trading
-Project for trading cryptocurrency pairs
+Project for trading cryptocurrency pairs through Robinhood using the robin_stocks API.